Retirement Retirement Planning

 Seventyfour/Adobe Cheerful mature ladies are wandering in the park.

-If you’re leading a happy life filled with satisfying activities, healthy relationships, and an adequate plan to care for your financial needs, it doesn’t matter how big your portfolio is.
+If you're leading a happy life filled with satisfying activities, healthy relationships, and an adequate plan to care for your financial needs, then it doesn't matter how big your portfolio is.

 If you have enough money for a stress-free retirement plus a little extra for fun things for yourself, anyone can consider you rich.